Entering the European market for black pepper

 Tips:

-- Check the guidelines for imports of organic products into the European Union (pdf) to familiarise yourself with the requirements of the European organic market.
+- Check the guidelines for imports of organic products into the EU to familiarise yourself with the requirements for European traders.

 2. Through what channels can you get black pepper on the European market?